j0xhn/VoC/README.md

 One who says they comprehend that which is incomprehesible is by definition immediately mistook - we are to seek

-We are connected - The Body of Christ
-It is above light/dark - first/last
+It is above light/dark - one does not exist without the other

-Encompasing of all we can imagine
+Encompasing of all we can imagine.
 Alpha and Omega

 Love.